jzeiders/GraduateML/src/Project3/README.md

 2. Plot the trigrams?
 3. Check the visualizations with and without the sentence level check
 4. Figure out how to uplaod things.

+For the visualization:
+- trying the pre-built lime library